-After months of covering the current awards race here on Collider with regular Oscar Beat columns, the moment of truth is almost here.
-Oscar nominations will be announced on January 24th, and we’ll be off to the races once more as our finalists will have been chosen.
+After months of covering the current awards race here on Collider with regular Oscar Beat columns, the moment of truth is here.
 But how, exactly, do Oscar nominations work?
 Who decides who gets nominated?
 Well, it’s a complicated process involving lots of math, but here’s what you need to know.

 The Academy of Motion Picture Arts and Sciences is made up of around 7,000 filmmakers and film professionals, and these are the people that vote for the Oscars.
 You have to either go through a rigorous application process or be invited to join The Academy (almost every nominee gets an invite), and the organization itself is divided up into 17 specific branches.
 There’s a branch for actors, a branch for directors, a branch for editing and so on and so forth.